31-Year-Old Left Wing – Calgary Flames

 Agreed to a $10.2-million, four-year contract with the Flames in May of 2011.

-Glencross is expected to miss six weeks with a second degree MCL sprain, Kristen Odland of the Calgary Herald reports.
+Coach Bob Hartley said Glencross (ankle) is not considered close to a return, Kristen Odland of the Calgary Herald reports.

 To instantly reveal our fantasy analysis of every player – including Curtis Glencross – simply subscribe now.